Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing

 We next analyze the effect of the optimized trajectory computed by Eqs.~(\ref{eq:optimization}) and (\ref{eq:opt_latent}).
 Instead of Eqs.~(\ref{eq:optimization}) and (\ref{eq:opt_latent}), we also consider correcting the trajectory using the straight path between the noise $\bm{Z}_0$ and the input image $\bm{X}_{\mathrm{in}}$:

 Trajectory correction is then performed in the same way as Eq.~(\ref{eq:fixation}).

 Table~\ref{tab:trajectory} summarizes the results.
-Using the optimized trajectory yields better performance than correcting the trajectory with the straight path.
+Using the optimized trajectory yields better point estimates on all five metrics than correcting the trajectory with the straight path.
 Because Rectified Flow models are trained using straight paths as supervision, the optimized trajectory should coincide with the straight path if a pretrained Rectified Flow model behaves ideally.
-However, on data that are rarely seen during training, such as manga images, Rectified Flow models may deviate from this ideal behavior, making the optimized trajectory more effective in practice.
+However, on data that are rarely seen during training, such as manga images, Rectified Flow models may deviate from this ideal behavior, making the optimized trajectory more effective in the evaluated setting.